West Texas Intermediate: NYMEX WTI Crude Oil futures contract

 The volatility of crude oil prices after the US oil price decontrol led to the development of the NYMEX WTI Light Sweet Crude Oil futures contract in 1983.
 The NYMEX Crude Oil contract trades under the symbol CL on the New York Mercantile Exchange, now part of Chicago Mercantile Exchange.
 The contract is for 1,000 US barrels, or 42,000 US gallons, of WTI crude oil, the minimum tick size of the contract is $0.01 per barrel ($10 for contract), and the contract price is quoted in US dollars.
 Monthly contracts are available for the current year, the following 10 calendar years, and 2 additional months.
-For example, from the perspective of any day in June before the last trade date for the June 2020 contracts, contracts for June 2020, July 2020, August 2020, ...
-December 2030, January 2031, and February 2031 are available for trading.
-The maximum number of contracts would be 134 contracts, which occurs at the expiry of a December contract when contracts for a new calendar year and two months are made available for trading.
+For example, from the perspective of any day in June before the last trade date for the June 2020 contracts, monthly contracts from June 2020 through February 2031 are available for trading.
+The last day to trade a contract is four business days before the 26th calendar day of the previous calendar month.
+For example, the last trading day for a May contract is April 22 if each of April 22, 23, 24, and 25 is a business day.